TN-Holdings-LLC/psf-zero/README.md

   error raised (Addendum 143) -- so this GPU comparison does not reach, and says nothing about, the 42-64-qubit cliff regime characterized elsewhere in this document.
+- **NEW (2026-09-23).** Noisy (density-matrix) GPU simulation, blocked earlier the same day by a Qiskit version conflict (`qiskit-aer-gpu` 0.15.1 imports a function removed in Qiskit 2.0), was resolved in a separate, isolated environment pinned to Qiskit 1.4.4 -- not the Qiskit 2.5.2 this project's own papers and `psf_compile.py` are verified against, and PSF-Zero's own compile step is not exercised in this experiment.
+The noisy GPU/CPU crossover sits at n=8-10 -- about half the qubit count of the noiseless statevector crossover above -- and at n=6 and n=8, the exact circuit sizes every noisy-training experiment in this project used (Addenda 119-126), GPU measured 14-42% SLOWER than CPU, not merely untested: those experiments would not have been sped up by GPU, confirmed directly rather than only inferred from the noiseless case (Addendum 146). n=14 (the largest size attempted) was killed by the operating system for memory exhaustion, consistent with density-matrix simulation's O(4^n) memory scaling -- a much tighter ceiling than the O(2^n) statevector case above.

 ## Working with us